 NY Night Market is a South Korean resto chain inspired by the cosmopolitan flavours of New York City and the night market ambiance of Seoul.

-With more than 160 stores, it is one of South Korean’s fastest growing chains and even expanded to Singapore with two outlets – 313@somerset mall and VivoCity.
+With more than 160 stores, it is one of South Korean’s fastest growing chains and is located at VivoCity.

 It is known for its Korean-Western comfort food and beer cocktails, almost synonymous to a night of fun celebration over food and good company.

 Popular among the young and young at heart, NY Night Market is now showcasing its revamped menu.

 Featuring all-day brunch items, the new menu gives you more selections for fun fusion dishes ideal for sharing.
 Here’s more on NY Night Market’s NEW highlights:

 A cross between a croissant and a waffle, the croffle is a soft and fluffy golden-brown waffle baked using croissant pastry.

 You may need to get some getting used to this texture (if you always been having the fluffy Belgian Waffles), but this works as an interesting twist.

 Served as a tandem with a juicy deep-fried chicken thigh and mixed salad making this an ideal all-day brunch item.

 The chicken’s savoury fried flavour contrasts the sweetness from the drizzle of homemade maple butter syrup over freshly baked croffles.
 Made extra rich with a dollop of whipped cream.